Pegasus is on sale! Through December 4 you can get a lifetime license for Pegasus on unlimited sites for 50% off—a $500 savings.

 Before you pick a boilerplate, first decide what your technology stack will be.
 Regardless how good the boilerplate is, you're still going to be doing lots of development on top of it—and you'll be maintaining it for as long as your app is running.
 So it's definitely important to pick a tech stack that you want to work in.

 When choosing a tech stack, you'll have a few high-level options.
 Django (Python), Rails (Ruby), and to some extent Laravel (PHP) are all comparable—mature frameworks with lots of batteries included, with mostly server-rendered HTML by default.
-JavaScript is the outlier—with a more fractured ecosystem, but tighter integration with the front end.
-Within JavaScript there's a whole suite of options—React, Next.js, Svelte, Vue, and so on.
+The other half of the world is JavaScript—which has a more fractured ecosystem, but tighter integration with the front end.
+Within JavaScript there's a whole suite of options—React, Next.js, Svelte, Vue, and so on—typically with Node.js on the backend.

 As a rule of thumb, if you already know and like one of these frameworks, use that one.
 If you identify as a front-end developer, you'll probably end up with JavaScript.
 If you identify as back-end, stay in the Django/Rails/Laravel world.
 The only other big considerations are that JavaScript and Python are probably the most popular languages, so will be easier to find developers for.
 These days, Python also is popular for AI projects.

-But overall, any popular framework is a good choice.
-Just don't go with anything too new or too obscure.
+That said, any popular framework is a perfectly fine choice.
+Just don't go with anything too new or too obscure!

 Find the available options for your chosen tech stack